EnesSabi/codingDictionary/java.md

 String name = scanner.nextLine();
 System.out.println("Hello, " + name + "!");
 ```
-Typically if I/O is the topic, it has something to do with reading or writing of a file or something similar.
+Typically, if I/O is the topic, it has something to do with reading or writing of a file or something similar.
 There are 2 distinct ways which look similar:
 ```java
 try {